Twisted (co)homology of non-orientable Weyl semimetals: Background

 \section{Background}

-We devote this section to a brief background on two topics that are central to this work: coordinate-free descriptions of the topological features of Weyl semimetals (Secs.~\ref{sec:WSMtopcohom}, \ref{sec:WSMtophom} and \ref{sec:bulkboundary}), and the emergence of non-orientable Brillouin zones (Sec.~\ref{sec:NOWSMs}).
-A more conventional discussion (from the point of view of a physicist) on Weyl semimetal topology is given in Sec.~\ref{sec:WSMtoppys}, allowing for a comparison between the physical and mathematical pictures.
+We devote this section to a brief background on two topics that are central to this work: (co)homology descriptions of the topological features of Weyl semimetals (Secs.~\ref{sec:WSMtopcohom}, \ref{sec:WSMtophom} and \ref{sec:bulkboundary}, based on Refs.~\cite{Mathai2017a,Mathai2017b}), and the emergence of non-orientable Brillouin zones (Sec.~\ref{sec:NOWSMs}, largely based on Refs.~\cite{Chen2022,fonseca2024}).
+A more conventional discussion (from the point of view of a physicist) on Weyl semimetal topology is given in Sec.~\ref{sec:WSMtoppys}~\cite{weylreview}, allowing for a comparison between the physical and mathematical pictures.
+A brief overview of relevant concepts in homology and cohomology is offered in Sec.~\ref{sec:hom-cohom}.
 Readers who are familiar with these topics may proceed to Sec.~\ref{sec:motivation}, although it should be noted that the notation and other semantics introduced in this section will be used throughout the rest of the manuscript.